PienvandenAbeele/Simply5GSecurity/docs/_basics/udr.md

 <div class="row">
     <div style="text-align: justify" class="col-md-5">
         The UDR (Unified Data Repository) is a central database that stores data about the network and its subscribers.
 It is used by various network functions for authentication, authorisation, billing, and policy management.
-The UDR is closely related to UDM, which is responsible for the generation of the authentication token.
-Further, the UDM stores important information about the registered network functions at the NRF.
+The UDR is closely related to <a href="{{ "/docs/udm/" | relative_url }}">UDM</a>, which is responsible for the generation of the authentication token.
+Further, the UDR stores important information about the registered network functions at the <a href="{{ "/docs/nrf/" | relative_url }}">NRF</a>.
     </div>
     <div class="col-md-7">
         <img src="{{ "/assets/img/5gbasics/udr_sba.png" | relative_url }}" alt="5G Overview" class="img-responsive center">